quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 meaning, see [integration families](algorithms/integration_families.md).

-`Model` validates finite filling and temperature, matching matrix sizes and lattice dimensions, and Hermiticity.
+`Model` validates finite filling and temperature, matching matrix sizes and lattice dimensions, Hermiticity, and real density-density interaction coefficients.
 It owns read-only copies of dense or sparse input matrices and symmetry data.
 Use a new model (or `dataclasses.replace`) to change model parameters.